webmasterCCB/CCBwebsite/carnegie-hall.md

 ## A Once-in-a-Lifetime Opportunity

-After years of bringing music to Athens, **Classic City Band has been invited to perform at Carnegie Hall** - one of the world's most prestigious concert venues.
-This is a historic moment for our band and our community.
+After 50 years of bringing music to Athens-Clarke County, **Classic City Band has been invited to perform at Carnegie Hall** - one of the world's most prestigious concert venues.
+This is a historic moment for our band and our community.<br>

-For many of our 48 volunteer musicians, this represents a once-in-a-lifetime achievement.
 We need your help to make this dream a reality.

 ---

-## Fundraising Goal: $50,000
+## Fundraising Goal: $50,000 [what is our goal?!]

 <div class="progress-container">
   <div class="progress-bar" style="width: 0%;">